Stamp Duty Explained & Stamp Duty Calculator

-This article refers the standard rates and does not consider the Stamp Duty Holiday, introduced in July 2020, which is currently to expire on March 31st, 2021.
+This page refers the standard rates and does not consider the Stamp Duty Holiday, introduced in July 2020.
+For information on the current holiday period please visit our recent blog post.

 What Is Stamp Duty?

 Stamp duty (formally known as Stamp Duty Land Tax or SDLT) is a charge that you must pay when you buy property or land that is worth more than £125,000.
 It applies to England, Wales, and Northern Ireland.
 Scotland pay Land and Buildings Transactions Tax, which is similar, but has different regulations.
 It came into effect in December 2003 and is taken as a percentage of the property transaction.
 This tax applies to both freehold and leasehold properties – whether you are buying outright or with a mortgage.

 There are several rate bands.
 The tax is calculated on the part of the property purchase price that falls within each band.

 For example, if you buy a house for £275,000, the Stamp Duty Land Tax (SDLT) you owe is calculated as follows:

 - 0% on the first £125,000 = £0

 - 2% on the next £125,000 = £2,500

 - 5% on the final £25,000 = £1,250